PermeAgility/permeagility-core/README.md

 A log directory will be created unless a log file exists, otherwise output to console.

-Login to the server using admin/admin
+Login to the server using admin/admin, writer/writer, or reader/reader

 Copyright 2014 PermeAgility